Nyhavn 9

 Nyhavn 9 is a historic townhouse overlooking the Nyhavn Canal in central Copenhagen, Denmark.
 It dates back to the 17th century and is one of few buildings along the canal that was not heightened in the 19th century.
 The building was listed on the Danish Registry of Protected Buildings and Places in 1918.
-It houses a restaurant in the ground floor.
+It houses a restaurant on the ground floor.

 History

-17th and 18th centuryies
+17th century

 The Nyhavn Canal was constructed in 1671-73 to a masterplan created by the Dutch fortification engineer Henrik Ruse.
 The house at No. 9 was built in 1681, most likely for dock manager (havnemester) Christen Christensen.
 Rüse was for a while among the residents.
-Another notable, former resident is military officer and first director of the Royal Danish Theatre Hans Wilhelm von Warnstedt.
-The property was by 1689 as No. 5 in St. Ann's Rast Quarter (Sankt Annæ Øster Kvarter) owned by beer seller (øltapper) Anders Thomsen.
-It was by 1756 owned by Jens Larsen, a merchant specializing in trade on Iceland.
+Another notable former resident is military officer and first director of the Royal Danish Theatre Hans Wilhelm von Warnstedt.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 5 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter), owned by beer seller (øltapper) Anders Thomsen.

+18th century

+The property was later owned by sailmaker Andreas Pedersen Sangaard (died 1757).
+His brother Ole Pedersen Sangaard (died 1759) was a sailmaker at No. 24 (now Nyhavn 45).Andreas Pedersen Sangaard was married to Christine Olsdatter Baasted.

+The property was again listed as No. 5 in the new cadastre of 1756.
+It belonged to Jens Larsen, a merchant specializing in trade in Iceland.